mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/README.md

 then after one of those methods are done run "fastboot oem get_unlock_code".
 While you wait for the unlock token you can prepare the rooted boot image:
 ```
 4. Transfer the boot image and magisk apk to the phone (Certain ROMs dont include it so you might have to extract it using a payload dumper or one of the other methods avaliable.
-I personally did the payload dumper.)
+I personally did the payload dumper.).
 5. Install apk.
 6. Go to the magisk application then click Magisk > Install > Select and Patch a File > select bootHavocOS.img > click LET'S GO
 7. Transfer the patched image to the computer, connect the phone to computer and run ```adb devices``` if nothing comes up make sure the prompt that came up was allowed, then run ```adb pull /sdcard/Download/<magisk_patched-numbers_lettersnumber.img>```.